LudoTheHUN/rb-martian-robots/README.md

   * Would use https://github.com/clojure/tools.cli for a more sophisticated command line entry point.
 * Keeping template License.
 * I'm not making provisions for corrupt input (that does not conform to constraints provided).
+* I have probably spend a little more than 3 hours on this.
+* Please note the tests.
+* I adopted a pure functional style here, without using types or records (so as to explore the solution space quickly).
+* RAM and integer numeric limits are the only limitations I can think of.
+* This solution is not optimal in RAM utilisation.
+Here, RAM usage scales with robots and their instructions.
+Could be made to scale with only world (Mars) size.
+* Some tests left as TODOs.

 ## Prerequisites